AnteBC assesses a woman’s personalized risk of developing breast cancer and gives clinical recommendations for further action.

 The AnteBC test is not recommended if any of the following significant changes affect risk:

-- The patient has been diagnosed with atypical breast hyperplasia or in situ carcinoma;
+- You have been diagnosed with atypical breast hyperplasia or in situ carcinoma;

-- A high risk monogenic mutation significantly increasing the risk of breast cancer has been identified in the patient or the biological relatives of the patient, for example: BRCA1, BRCA2, CHEK2, PALB2, ATM, TP53, CDH1, STK11, and other genes.
+- A high risk monogenic mutation significantly increasing the risk of breast cancer has been identified in your or in your the biological relatives genomes, for example: BRCA1, BRCA2, CHEK2, PALB2, ATM, TP53, CDH1, STK11, and other genes.

 What is needed for AnteBC testing?

-AnteBC testing requires the patient’s DNA, which is collected and isolated from the buccal swab sample (cells inside the cheek are collected with a special cotton swab).
+AnteBC testing requires your DNA, which is collected and isolated from the buccal swab sample (cells inside the cheek are collected with a special cotton swab).

 How long does it take to get AnteBC test results?